ccapndave/signals-extensions-CommandSignal/readme.markdown

 This fork is a quick and dirty edit of Joel Hooks' original signals-extension-CommandSignal that allows the signal arguments to be passed into the execute() method as parameters instead of being injected into the command.
-This allows multiple parameters of the same type
+This allows signals to trigger commands with multiple parameters of the same type, and also allows optional arguments.

 ## Usage